The Monthly Strategic Shift: The 60-Minute Ritual That Prevents $30K–$60K in Panic Pivots Every Year

 He told me: “Skipping three months cost me $144K in harder, more expensive adaptation.
 I’ll never skip again.”

-The Monthly Strategic Shift isn’t about predicting markets.
-It’s about tracking the 3-5 signals telling you what’s changing before they force $30K-$60K panic pivots.
+The Monthly Strategic Shift isn’t about predicting markets; it’s about tracking the 3–5 signals that show what’s changing before they force $30K–$60K panic pivots.

 Start next Friday.